 The South Fork of the Umpqua River near an unincorporated community Days Creek is a perfect roadside swimming hole.
-The beach and swimming area is located under the bridge on the west bank.
-The beach can be accessed by a short trail that starts at the southwest side of the bridge and leads down under the bridge to the river bank .
+The beach and swimming area are located under the bridge on the west bank.
+The beach can be accessed by a short trail that starts at the southwest side of the bridge and leads down under the bridge to the river bank.
 The river is deep here.
 The turquoise-colored water is transparent.
-The 4-foot rock across the river is used as a jumping spot.
+The 4-foot rock that is situated across the river is used as a jumping spot.

 South Umpqua Bridge | General Description

 Location: Days Creek

 Accommodations: Lodging in Canyonville, Campgrounds in the Umpqua National Forest

 Distance from the trailhead: Short